LTU-AutoEV/sample_package/README.md

 ## 3. A tour of your new package

-This package contains 2 files and 2 folders:
+This package contains 3 files and 2 folders:

+  - **README.md**: The file you are currently reading
   - **CMakeLists.txt**: These are the instructions ROS uses to compile your programs when you run `catkin_make`.
 All new programs (nodes) must be listed in this file.
   - **package.xml**: This file contains information about the package like author and version number.
   - **launch/**: Folder containing launch files